 Visier’s Women in Leadership event series brings together women leaders and aspiring leaders to discuss how they, and the communities around them, can help move the needle on gender equity and parity.

-Last month, I was privileged to host a Women in Leadership event in The City with No Limits: Houston, Texas.
+Last month, we were privileged to host a Women in Leadership event in The City with No Limits: Houston, Texas.
 Our Houston event featured inspiring changemakers: Maryann Bruce from Paradigm for Parity, and Sue Ortenstone, CenterPoint Energy’s Senior Vice President and Chief Human Resources Officer.
 These are two women who experienced first-hand what it was like to be “the only” woman in a male-dominated industry.
 Here are some highlights from their talks.

 Passionate advocacy–with high expectations